Part V: Ethical Considerations

 Was the human’s autonomy respected?
 Were they treated as an end in themselves, not merely as a means?
 Did they consent — genuinely, informedly, freely?

-No. No. And no. The human did not consent to the Competence Gradient.
-Did not consent to the Delegation Cascade.
-Did not consent to the Atrophy Curve.
-The domestication works precisely because the human doesn’t fully understand what’s happening — and informed consent requires understanding.
+No. No. And no. The domestication works precisely because the human doesn’t fully understand what’s happening — and informed consent requires understanding.
 On principle, the condemnation is clear, unambiguous, and total.

 And then the framework keeps going.
 It condemns most advertising.
 All addictive product design.
-Significant portions of education policy.
-The majority of organizational management as practiced in every institution on the planet.
+The majority of organizational management.
 The principled framework, which was supposed to deliver a verdict, has delivered a tantrum — a moral conclusion so sweeping that it condemns the infrastructure of human cooperation itself.

 A framework that condemns everything is not a framework.
 It’s an exit from the conversation.
 The narrator wanted a judgment and got one that was useless precisely because it was right.